 Many people with GAD also feel constant anxiety with no apparent cause.
 They wake up feeling anxious and can never pinpoint a direct cause.
 The anxiety never seems to disappear throughout the day.

 “Unfortunately, most people with GAD assume that they are just a ‘nervous person’ and that nothing can be done.
 They do not usually seek treatment unless their anxiety is complicated by depression, panic attacks or alcoholism.
 With appropriate treatment, however, GAD sufferers can feel less anxious and function better.” — Deborah Cowley, MD, in Psychopharmacology

-Generalized anxiety disorder is a relatively common anxiety problem, affecting 3-4% of the population, that turns daily life into a state of worry, anxiety, and fear.
-Excessive thinking and dwelling on the "what ifs" characterizes this anxiety disorder.
-As a result, the person feels there's no way out of the vicious cycle of anxiety and worry, and then becomes depressed about life and the state of anxiety they find themselves in.
+Generalized anxiety disorder is a relatively common anxiety problem, affecting up to 5% of the UK population alone, that turns daily life into a state of worry, anxiety, and fear.
+Excessive thinking and dwelling on the “what ifs” characterizes this anxiety disorder.
+As a result, the person feels there’s no way out of the vicious cycle of anxiety and worry, and then becomes depressed about life and the state of anxiety they find themselves in.